(Fair Work Ombudsman v Tao Hu & Ors)

 While Justice Rangiah found that the piecework rates in question did not enable the average competent worker to earn 15% above the award rate, he said the Ombudsman’s arguments relied on evidence that was purely circumstantial.
 Importantly, Justice Rangiah acknowledged that an employee is not reverted to the award rate of pay in the instance that they do not work to the rate established in a piecework agreement.

 The Court’s decision reflected a pragmatic approach to piecework rates that could be followed by employers and employees in the horticulture industry.

-An Appeal was launched shortly after the Federal Court’s July decision, and on 22 January 2019 the NFF was granted leave to intervene through the AFFF.
+An appeal to the High Court of Australia was launched by the FWO shortly after the Federal Court’s July decision, and on 22 January 2019 the NFF was granted leave to intervene through the AFFF.

 - The consequences of entering into a piecework agreement which is inconsistent with the requirements of the Horticulture Award;

 - Whether entering into such an agreement constitutes an ‘ongoing’ breach or is ‘once-off’; and

 - Whether, in this case, Marland Mushrooms was complicit in the labour higher contractor’s breach.

 On 14 February 2020, the High Court heard the FWO’s application for special leave to appeal the decision of the Federal Court.
 The bench, consisting of Chief Justice Kiefel and Justice Edelman, rejected the FWO’s application.